mankees/cli/README.md

 ## License

-mankee is available under MIT.
+mankees is available under MIT.
 See LICENSE for more details.